WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 ***
 ### 0) Code File: 0_PreProcessCASiteSpecificData.ipynb
-Purpose: Pre-process the state agency input data files into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the state agency input data files into one master file for simple DataFrames creation and extraction.

 #### Inputs:
  - deliveredPWS_2013_2016.csv